-Activities regarding the import, entry, export and dispatch of petroleum products and crude oil are subject to licensing, as per Law 28/11 ("Oil & Gas Distribution and Commercialisation Law").
-Companies in charge of the import/export activities must be controlled by Angolan citizens.
-The import of petroleum products into the national market is exclusively implemented by the "Superintendencia Logística do Sistema de Derivados de Petróleo" (also referred to as "SLSDP").
+Activities regarding the import, entry, export and dispatch of petroleum products and crude oil are subject to licensing, as per Law 28/11 of 1 September 2011 ("Oil & Gas Distribution and Commercialisation Law", as amended by Presidential Decree 208/19, of 1 July).
+The import of petroleum products into the national market is regulated by the recently created Instituto Regulador de Derivados de Petróleo ("IRDP").
 There are currently no specific rules that apply to cross-border sales or deliveries of natural gas.
 Such activities are regulated by contract between the parties.
 An export permit issued by the Ministry of Commerce is, however, required to export natural gas.